DES MOINES, Iowa — Ever since a powerful derecho tore across Iowa on August 10, 2020, the term seems to pop up more frequently than in the past.

 According to the Storm Prediction Center, central Iowa averages one derecho every two years.
 They are more common south and east of the state.

-Although the 2020 derecho is the most memorable, three other derechos have impacted Iowa since then.
+Although the 2020 derecho is the most memorable, other derechos have impacted Iowa since then.

-Another derecho hit northwest Iowa on May 12, 2022, which many recall from the images and videos of a rare 'haboob' moving through the region.
+A derecho hit northwest Iowa on May 12, 2022, which many recall from the images and videos of a rare 'haboob' moving through the region.
+Then another derecho came through during the summer on July 5, 2022.

 RELATED: WEATHER LAB | What are haboobs?

-Most recently, a derecho affected parts of northern, central and eastern Iowa on July 5, 2022.
+Most recently, a derecho affected parts of northern, central and eastern Iowa on May 24, 2024.
+An evaluation from the Storm Prediction Center and National Weather Service determined this storm matched the criteria for a derecho.

 A thunderstorm complex must reach specific criteria in order to be labeled a derecho: